Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/02-htcondor quick.md

 {: .output}

-These values are the HTCondor defaults, so are not needed in this example.
-They are included to direct attention to the capabilities of HTCondor.
+These values are the HTCondor defaults.
 The should_transfer_files command specifies whether HTCondor should assume the existence of a file system shared by the submit machine and the execute machine.
-Where there is a shared file system, a correctly configured pool of machines will not need to transfer the files from one machine to the other, as both can access the shared file system.
-Where there is not a shared file system, HTCondor must transfer the files from one machine to the other.
-The specification IF_NEEDED asks HTCondor to use a shared file system when one is detected, but to transfer the files when no shared file system is detected.
-When files are to be transferred, HTCondor automatically sends the executable as well as a file representing standard input; this file would be specified by the input submit command, and it is not relevant to this example.
-Other files are specified in a comma separated list with transfer_input_files, as they are in this example.

 When the job completes, all files created by the executable as it ran are transferred back to the submit machine.

 ## Expanding the science Job and the Organization of Files

-A further example promotes understanding of how HTCondor makes the submission of lots of jobs easy.
+A **third example** promotes understanding of how HTCondor makes the submission of lots of jobs easy.
 Assume that the science.exe job is to be run 40 times.
-If the input and output files were exactly the same for each run, then only the last line of the given submit description file changes: from
+If the input and output files were exactly the same for each run:

 ```bash
 queue